Khalid-Syed/SnakeGameAI_RL/README.md

 # SnakeGameAI_RL
 Reinforcement Learning is used to train an agent to play the snake game.
 Max Average Score is 29.
-Original Code a
+Original Code from Patrick Loeber.